Latest Options in Mammography Offered at University Hospitals Seidman Cancer Center and Several Locations throughout Northeast Ohio

 The sharper images of the digital mammogram allow for better detection of breast tissue abnormalities.

 A baseline mammogram is recommended for women 40 years old.
-In agreement with the American Cancer Society (ACS), our physicians recommend annual screening mammograms for women over 40, regardless of risk factors.
-Over 70 percent of women who develop breast cancer do not have a family history of the disease.
+UH Seidman Cancer Center physicians recommend annual screening mammograms for women starting at the age of 40, regardless of risk factors.

 Physicians also utilize diagnostic mammograms to view breast tissue that has changed since the last mammogram or if a patient discovers lumps, nipple discharge or pain in a specific area of the breast.